kammitama5/kammitama5.github.io/_posts/2023-06-01-Thursday-June-1st.md

 was exceptional.
-- It was a very close-knit group, and even though we worked together, we also took a trip to San Francisco, did a hike at the Stanford Dish Trail and campus, did trips to various tech companies, the Computer History museum, and all the things (including several boba runs).
+- It was a very close-knit group, and even though we worked together, we also took a trip to San Francisco, did a hike at the Stanford Dish Trail and campus, did trips to various tech companies, the Computer History museum, and all the things (including several boba runs, movie night and games of Clue and Guess Who).
 In fact, it's been so positive that a group of us will continue to learn one of the theorem provers together and continue to meet after the workshop ends, which is amazing!

 ## As for the workshop
 - The format was as such: in the first week, we had lectures in the morning, and labs in the afternoon (two each), where we